Biometix/biometix.github.io/index/framework.md

 ## BQAT Core

-The core component of BQAT is implemented as a Python package, which links vendor algorithms together, including face, fingerprint, and iris modules.
+The core component of BQAT is implemented as a Python package, which links vendor algorithms together, including face, fingerprint, iris and voice modules.

-It will process the input biometric samples using the corresponding modality engine selected and will produce the quality assessment metrics as Python dict.
+It will analyse the input biometric samples using the corresponding processing engine and produce the quality metrics.

 ``` mermaid
 ---